sergeyk/vislab/tasks.md

-x every occurrence of vislab.repo_dirname should be replaced by path in vislab.config x publish website for documentation, from docs/ directory
+x every occurrence of vislab.repo_dirname should be replaced by path in vislab.config x publish website for documentation, from docs/ directory x set the redis and mongodb server hostname and port in config file